STEMMechanics/STEMCraft-Core/README.md

 -   Moved from custom YAML framework to [BoostedYAML](https://github.com/dejvokep/boosted-yaml)
 -   Added /repair command
 -   `/back` will now teleport a player to their last death location
+-   Added this.plugin.DebugLog(String s) to output debug strings (if enabled in config)

 ### 0.3.2